weld-project/weld/docs/internals/vectorization.md

 ## Vectorization in Weld

-Weld represents vector (SIMD) operations via the `Vectorized` type.
+Weld represents vector (SIMD) operations via the `Simd` type.
 Any scalar type can be vectorized; vectorization for other types is not supported.

 Vectorization occurs in the context of a `For` loop.
 If a loop is vectorized, each iteration of the